 Public transport also is inexpensive – a one-way ticket is €2 and it is valid for unlimited rides for two hours.

 You can also get a monthly pass for €26.
-The fair of the ferry to Gozo is relatively cheap too, even with a car.
+The fare of the ferry to Gozo is relatively cheap too, even with a car.

-Most of foreigners prefer renting a place in the center of the island.
+Most foreigners prefer renting a place in the centre of the island.
 Some other people prefer buying a house and renting the rooms.
-If you are in the second case, we created the landlord insurance for you to be cover against most of the unfortunate events.
+If you are in the second case, we created the landlord insurance for you to be covered against most of the unfortunate events.

 Image Source: www.PennLive.com

 When it comes to violent crime, Malta is a remarkably safe country, according to Eurostat per 1000 citizens, there are only 0.3 violent crimes.